If you want to enjoy a meal in the open air and sunshine, head to one of these restaurants with rooftop seating in Pittsburgh.

 Family-friendly Duke’s Upper Deck Cafe is located in the heart of Homestead on 8th Avenue, serving burgers, sandwiches, pizza and calzones – and a draft menu with 44 brews.
 Their upper rooftop deck is open for socially-distanced dining on a first-come, first-serve basis.
 Duke’s Upper Deck Cafe (122 W. 8th Avenue, Homestead)

-Cinderlands’ gorgeous outdoor dining space at their Strip District warehouse location is now open for rooftop dining, with new safety regulations to follow state guidelines.
+Cinderlands’ gorgeous outdoor dining space at their Strip District warehouse location is now open for rooftop dining and drinking.
 Menu items include Duck Poutine, Smoked Pork Flatbread, and Brisket sandwiches, and their own house-brewed beers.
 Cinderlands Warehouse (2601 Smallman Street)

 Mario’s East Side Saloon